 Volunteer Tutor Program

-Our literacy program uses volunteer tutors for a number of purposes, such as working one-to-one with literacy learners at our office and assisting with group classes at the Winnipeg Remand Centre.
+Our literacy program uses volunteer tutors for a number of purposes, such as working one-to-one with literacy learners at our office and assisting with group sessions at the Winnipeg Remand Centre.
 Comprehensive orientation is provided, as well as ongoing training workshops through the year, but we do prefer that volunteers have some prior tutoring or teaching experience.

 The commitment to tutoring requires about 2-3 hours per week.
 Tutors must sign on to a declaration of principles that outlines the goals and philosophy of the literacy program.